nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![MarkSequenceDiagram](images/FindClassDiagram.png)

 The `find` command,
-* Takes in 2 predicates `CombinedPersonPredicate` and `CombinedAppointmentPredicate`.
+* Takes in 2 classes `CombinedPersonPredicate` and `CombinedAppointmentPredicate` which inherit from the java `Predicate` class.
-* `CombinedPersonPredicate` stores all person related search strings and tests for all patients that satisfies all the search terms.
+* `CombinedPersonPredicate` stores all person related search parameters and tests for all patients that satisfies all of them.
-* `CombinedAppointmentPredicate` stores all appointment related search tags and tests for all appointments that satisfies all the search terms.
+* `CombinedAppointmentPredicate` stores all appointment related search parameters and tests for all appointments that satisfies all of them.
-* These 2 predicates are then used together in `FindCommand#execute()` to create a single predicate that displays all
-* the relevant patient and appointments.
+* These 2 predicates are then used together in `FindCommand#execute()` to create a single predicate that displays all the relevant patient and appointments.

 #### Design considerations: